-Antonio's full name is Antonio Maria de Mello Breyner Felix da Costa, he was born on August 31st, 1991, in Lisbon, Portugal.
+Antonio's full name is Antonio Maria de Mello Breyner Felix da Costa, he was born in Lisbon, Portugal.
 As a teenager, he participated in the various karting competitions in his home country and across the Europe.

 His first step on the ladder of car racing was the Formula Renault 2.0 in 2008.
 His main competition was the North European Cup, in which he took second place in the debut season, behind Valtteri Bottas.